AltheriaOrg/VERTIgO-docs/docs/eesp-editor/EESPEditorOverview/Inspector.md

 #### f.
 Conditional activator:

-This behavior will not create conditions.
-It is used to show or hide objects in a step depending on the score of a trainee.
+This behavior will not create Tasks.
+It is used to show or hide objects in a node depending on the score of a trainee.

-Score is measured with the smartboard.
-See more in the smartboard section.
+Score is measured with the Action Panel.
+See more in the Action Panel section.

 ![HUB](/img/52ConditionnalActivator.PNG)